Fabo011/aws-solution-architect-helper/11_Security/security.md

 - <b>AWS Network Firewall: </b>Use AWS Network Firewall when you need a firewall on VPC level.

 - <b>Cognito: </b>Use AWS Cognito for user authentication an authorization for web and apps.

+- <b>CloudHSM: </b>AWS CloudHSM (Hardware Security Module) is a service that provides dedicated hardware for cryptographic key management, offering enhanced security and compliance for sensitive data and applications requiring strong encryption.